Big-Fig/Fediverse.app/README.md

 * Prefer `interfaces` for `Bussines Logic` and `Services`
  * Simple append `I` to implementation class name. `AccountFollowerAccountCachedListBloc` implementation and `IAccountFollowerAccountCachedListBloc` interface
  * Code readability: you can see small list of public methods/fields in interface file instead of exploring long file with implementations
- * It usefull to implement extensions for interfaces not for implementations
+ * It useful to implement extensions for interfaces not for implementations
- * It usefull to extends several interfaces in one child to separate logic
+ * It useful to extends several interfaces in one child to separate logic
- * It usefull to create tests and mocks
+ * It useful to create tests and mocks

 ### Flutter version & FVM

 To build Fedi you need Flutter version specified in [`.fvm/fvm_config.json`](.fvm/fvm_config.json) field `flutterSdkVersion`.
-You can achive this by simple using `flutter version $version` or using FVM
+You can achieve this by simple using `flutter version $version` or using FVM

 ### Flutter Version Management(FVM)